remarkjs/remark-lint/readme.md

 consistent, free of bugs, and works well across different markdown parsers.

 These packages are quite good at checking markdown.
+They especially shine when combined with other
+[remark plugins][github-remark-plugin]
-They especially shine when combined with other [remark plugins][remark-plugin] and at letting you make your own rules.
+and at letting you make your own rules.

 ## Presets